Japan has typical customs allowances for duty-free items; see Visit Japan Customs (www.customs.go.jp) for more information.

-Visas are issued on arrival for most nationalities for stays of up to 90 days.
+Visas are generally not required for stays of up to 90 days.

-Citizens of 67 countries, including Australia, Canada, Hong Kong, Korea, New Zealand, Singapore, USA, UK and almost all European nations will be automatically issued a tanki-taizai (temporary visitor visa) on arrival.
+Citizens of 68 countries/regions, including Australia, Canada, Hong Kong, Korea, New Zealand, Singapore, USA, UK and almost all European nations, will be automatically issued a tanki-taizai (temporary visitor visa) on arrival.
 Typically this visa is good for 90 days.
-For a complete list of visa-exempt countries, consult www.mofa.go.jp/j_info/visit/visa/short/novisa.html#list.
+For a complete list of visa-exempt countries and durations, consult www.mofa.go.jp/j_info/visit/visa/short/novisa.html#list.

-Citizens of Austria, Germany, Ireland, Lichtenstein, Mexico, Switzerland and the UK are able to extend the temporary visitor visa once, for another 90 days.
-To do so, you need to apply at the nearest immigration bureau before the initial visa expires; there is a processing fee of ¥4000.
-For a list of immigration bureaus, see www.immi-moj.go.jp/english/soshiki/index.html.
+Citizens of Austria, Germany, Ireland, Lichtenstein, Mexico, Switzerland and the UK are able to extend this visa once, for another 90 days.
+To do so, you need to apply at the Tokyo Regional Immigration Bureau before the initial visa expires.